ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 This article is the updated version for V2018.
 The original version was addressing V5, and can be found [here](./ReadMe.V5.md).
 This article is made of two parts.
 In the first section, we explain what is the purpose of API connect and the concepts behind IBM API Connect.
 Then in the second section, we will practice labs in order to get hands-on with IBM API Connect.
 Throughout the lab, you’ll get a chance to use the `apic` command line interface for creating LoopBack applications, the intuitive Web-based user interface, and explore the various aspects associated with solution’s configuration of REST API as well as SOAP APIs.

 > **Note**:
-This is a Kuberntes installationwith IBM API COnnect 2018.4.1.7fp10.
+This is a Kubernetes installation with IBM API COnnect 2018.4.1.10.
 It will be updated as much as possible to follow the new versions of API Connect.
 The version 2018.x is out since 30th March 2018, and the LTS has been released on 15th November 2018.
 Due to the significant changes brought by APIC V2018 and also because IBM Cloud (former Bluemix) is using API Connect v5 as of today (19th March 2020), this lab will use the onPremise version, and an updated version of the lab will be made when the IBM Cloud infrastructure is updated.
 The SaaS version of API connect should be released very soon.

 >For any comments, please send an email to arnauld_desprets@fr.ibm.com (Arnauld Desprets).